HankB/ESP8266-BME280-Publish/README.md

-# ESP8266 Arduino WiFi NTP and MQTT
+# ESP8266 Arduino WiFi NTP MQTT and BME280

 Project uses <https://github.com/HankB/ESP8266-NTP-MQTT-Time> as a starting point and features:

 * WiFi to connect to the outside world.
 * MQTT support to publish.
 * NTP to establish time and provide time stamps.
+* And apparently BME280 sensor support.

 ## Motivation